Hamidswed/jobskit-clone/README.md

 ## Deployment

-The project is deployed using Vercel.
-You can access the live demo at: [https://jobskit-clone.vercel.app/](https://jobskit-clone.vercel.app/)
+The project will be deployed.

 ## Code Structure